Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Introduction

-In this paper, we emphasize the concept of scene consistency from one camera setting to another camera setting.
-For example, if we change from “24mm lens” to “70mm lens”, there is a smooth transition from one field of view (FoV) to another.
-Such a smooth change creates a camera dimension, similar to the concept of spatial dimension and temporal dimension that we used to see.
-Therefore, to process this camera dimension, we should leverage two approaches: \begin{itemize} \itemsep{-1ex} \item \textbf{Dimensionality Lifting.} We should lift the space-only problem to a space-camera joint problem.
-The lifting and the joint optimization will enable new disentanglement capabilities and ensure consistency. \item \textbf{Contrastive Camera Learning.} We should design a contrastive camera learning strategy to facilitate the generative model's understanding of camera physics.
-This strategy operates at both the data and network levels, jointly emphasizing the changes introduced by varying camera settings within the same scene. \end{itemize} In summary, the contribution of this paper is two-fold: \begin{enumerate} \item We introduce the concept of Generative Photography, a new paradigm focusing on enabling text-to-image diffusion models with precise and consistent controllability over camera intrinsic settings. \item To support generative photography, we present two new techniques, dimensionality lifting and contrastive camera learning, to allow scene-consistent camera control for realistic text-to-image generation.
+In this paper, we highlight the importance of maintaining scene consistency across varying camera settings.
+For example, transitioning from a "24mm lens" to a "70mm lens" should result in a smooth and consistent change in the field of view (FoV).
+This seamless transition between different camera intrinsics introduces the concept of a \textit{camera dimension}.
+Analogous to spatial and temporal dimensions, generative photography is to solve consistency problem in spatial and camera dimensions.
+To handle this camera dimension effectively, we propose two complementary approaches: \textbf{Dimensionality Lifting}, transforming text-to-image generation from a purely spatial problem into a joint space-camera domain for improved camera intrinsics disentanglement and spatial consistency; and \textbf{Differential Camera Intrinsics Learning}, a strategy designed to explicitly capture differences in camera intrinsic settings, operating simultaneously at both data and network architecture levels to reinforce consistent scene representation.

+In summary, the contribution of this paper is two-fold: \begin{enumerate} \item We introduce the concept of Generative Photography, a new paradigm focusing on enabling text-to-image diffusion models with precise and consistent controllability over camera intrinsic settings. \item To support generative photography, we present two new techniques, dimensionality lifting and differential camera intrinsics learning, to allow scene-consistent camera control for realistic text-to-image generation.
 This framework can be used on various camera effects, producing appealing camera control with consistent scenes. \end{enumerate}